An Arithmetic Characterization of 2-Generated Numbers: Main Results

-Thus, under the given condition on $n$, every group of order $n$ is 2-generated.
-This completes the proof. \end{proof} Next, we address the case where $n$ is an even positive integer and examine the conditions under which $n$ is a 2-generated number.
+Next, we assume that $H$ is non-cyclic, so $d(G/S_{p_1}) = d(H) = 2$.
+Then $\ker(\phi) \neq \{1\}$, and $S_{p_1} \cong \mathbb{Z}_{p_1}$ is a minimal normal subgroup of $G$.
+By Theorem~\ref{thm:schur}, the complements of $S_{p_1}$ are precisely the conjugates of $H$.
+As in the earlier case, using Theorem~\ref{thm:Andrea2}, we get $d(G) = 2$. \end{proof} Next, we address the case where $n$ is an even positive integer and examine the conditions under which $n$ is a 2-generated number.
 First we recall Theorem~\ref{thm:pq^2}, and Theorem~\ref{thm:np^2q}, which state that $n=4p$ is a 2-generated number, whereas $n=2p^2$ is not a 2-generated number, for any odd prime $p$, respectively.

 \mainthmEven* \begin{proof}

 Let $n = 2^\alpha p_1^{e_1} p_2^{e_2} \cdots p_k^{e_k}$, where each $p_i$ is an odd prime and $\alpha, e_i$ are positive integers.

 Suppose first that $n$ is a $2$-generated number.
 Then by Proposition~\ref{pro:cubefree}, $n$ must be \emph{cube-free} and thus $\alpha \leq 2$.
 We aim to show that each exponent $e_i = 1$.